Moving commits from one repository to another.

 Sometimes you'll have a project where you have some files that you wish to break out into a new repository.

-For example when we were initially developing the CPS website we had some sample content inside the main repository as this made it easier to write the initial code.
-However it's a bit messy because we were developing a CMS and putting the content in the same repository.
-Now that we want to reuse the repository as a potential base for other work it doesn't make sense for our content to be in there anymore.
+For example when we were initially developing the Custom Programming Solutions website we had some sample content inside the main repository as this made it easier to write the initial code.
+However it got a bit messy because we were developing a CMS and putting the content in the same repository.
+Since we wanted to reuse the CMS code in other unrelated projects it make substantially less sense for our content to continue to be stored in the same repository.

-So what we wanted to do was to put the content into an entirely different repository.
+So what we wanted to do was to move just the content into an entirely different repository.
 We could have just done something like this:

 git init CPS_content cp -a CPS_gatsby/content/.
 CPS_content/ git add -A git commit -m "Move content"